 The following optional concentrations are available:

-This concentration equips students with statistical and data visualization techniques.
-It consists of courses that develop students’ skill in statistical programming (including R and SAS), data visualization using Tableau, and data mining.
-Such training prepares students to pursue careers in business and/or data analytics.
+Students in this concentration learn statistical and data visualization techniques.
+Coursework develops students’ skill in statistical programming, including R and SAS, data visualization using Tableau, and data mining, preparing students to pursue careers in business and/or data analytics.

 This concentration equips students with conceptual and applied knowledge of marketing processes and the evaluation of products, services, and consumer behavior.
-It consists of courses that introduce marketing strategy and equip students to apply quantitative research methods and data analysis techniques within business and marketing contexts, using relevant marketing terminology and statistical software.
-Such skills are in high demand and prepare students to pursue applied psychology careers related to marketing.
+Coursework introduces marketing strategy, and students learn to apply quantitative research methods and data analysis techniques within business and marketing contexts, using relevant marketing terminology and statistical software.
+Such market research skills are in high demand and prepare students to pursue applied psychology careers related to marketing.

 Can I Add a Concentration after I Have Been Admitted?

 This is not a problem, and we encourage students to do so.
 You will just need to submit a Graduate Admissions Change of Program Form (PDF) through the Department of Psychology.

 Note: Adding a concentration may increase the length of time in the program.
 Students should be aware of the additional 9-unit workload of the concentration, and that the restrictions of course offerings may impact the time it takes to complete the program.

 How Many Units Do I Take at a Time?

 Depending on the length of track the student chooses, students take 3-7 units every 8-week term.